 Usually builders exclude any liability in their contracts for any delays in construction.
 For example, this means that if you lose your interest rate, need to pay for a hotel or storage of your things, you need to eat in restaurants as you have no kitchen, if your situation changes and you no longer qualify for a mortgage, etc. you lack any ability to sue the builder for your loses.

 Unlike real estate agent contracts, builder contracts require you to give them proper notice (as defined by your contract) if you no longer wish to buy the home within your condition period.
 Real estate agent contracts require you to give notice if you want to waive the condition to make the contract binding.

 Ability To Terminate The Contract

 Some builder contracts provide an “out clause” so that the builder retains the ability to cancel the deal without any penalty to them.
+Others have two types of terminations.
+One allows them to keep your deposit and one does not, depending on the circumstances.
 For example, some contracts allow for this if: costs increase, the builder cannot secure financing, construction conditions change, ect.

 Ability To Change What You Get

 Many builder contracts also allow the builder to unilaterally change the design or layout of your home.